aws-samples/alphafold-protein-structure-prediction-with-frontend-app/README.md

 When you are done trying out this sample, remove the resource to avoid incurring additional costs.
 Run the following commands from the Cloud9 terminal.

-- First, delete your ParallelCluster cluster
+- First, delete your ParallelCluster cluster.

 ```sh
 ## Get the ParallelCluster cluster name